Everesh/odin-private-events/README.md

 # Private Events
-A simple app that allows user to create and manage events and their attendees
+A simple app that allows user to create and manage events and their attendance